 By properly aligning your spine, your brain is better able to send signals through your nerves to the rest of your body.
 Chiropractors help improve your neurological functioning with simple and safe chiropractic adjustments.

+To find out more about what is happening when your back cracks, visit a spine doctor at AICA Orthopedics.
 If you are looking for a safe way to crack your back and experience longer-lasting pain relief, then visit a chiropractor near you at AICA Orthopedics in Conyers.
 Our team of chiropractors helps with a wide variety of conditions and injuries so you can get the care you need all in one convenient location.